Wrong Number (The Cure song)

-"Wrong Number" is a song by English rock band The Cure, released as a single on 17 November 1997 from the band's Galore compilation.
+"Wrong Number" is a song by English rock band The Cure, released as a single on 17 November 1997 from the band's compilation album Galore (1997).
+It is the first song the band released to feature then future band member Reeves Gabrels, though he was not a full time member at the time of its release.

 Music video

 A music video was released, directed by Tim Pope and featuring the band playing in a place with powder all around, Robert Smith getting married, floating faces in space and Robert being surrounded by a snake.